Increasing ROI by Implementing an Effective Document Management Strategy

 Implementation:

 Recruit a mission leader from each department.
-Let them get familiar with the tool so they can help and encourage their peers.
-This is also a good way to enable departments with different needs to customize how they work with the new system.
+Let them get familiar with the tool to help and encourage their peers.
+This is also a good way for departments with different needs to customize their work with the new system.
 Include user training in a variety of formats, if possible.

 Completion: